Bernie Sanders To Stay In The Race Despite Key Losses

 "Tell your friends that you're tired of them complaining about high tuition and student debt and lack of health care and low wages and unaffordable housing.
 Tell them to stop complaining and to stand up and fight back."

 They didn't — at least in big enough numbers to help Sanders.
-He lost Michigan, a state that delivered him his biggest upset win of the 2016 primary, by more than 10 points.
+He lost Michigan, a state that delivered him his biggest upset win of the 2016 primary, by more than 10 points, despite winning the 18- to 29-year-old demographic by more than 50 percentage points, according to CNN exit polls.

+On Wednesday, Sanders warned the Democratic Party against nominating someone who young people do not support.

+"We are winning the generational debate," Sanders said.
+"Today I say to the Democratic establishment: In order to win in the future, you need to win the voters who represent the future of our country.
+And you must speak to the issues of concern to them."

 Key losses